calcore-io/calvos/calvos-engine/calvos/comgen/doc/comgen_CAN - Integration Manual.md

 This states are modeled with enumeration data type `CANtxState` defined in header file *comgen\_CAN\_common.h*.

 Application can read the state of a transmission message with generated macro `CAN_NWID_NODEID_get_tx_state_MESSAGENAME`.
-The variable receiving the macro value shall be of type `CANtxState`.
+The variable receiving the macro returned value shall be of type `CANtxState`.

 Example of a message transmission: